AI Scan of Calories in Bacon

 How many calories are in 2 strips of bacon?

-Is turkey bacon actually healthier?
+Is turkey bacon lower in calories?

-Can I eat bacon on a Keto diet?
+Can you eat bacon on keto?